Deploy an IOC with ArgoCD#

 Watch it sync in the ArgoCD web UI#

-Open your ArgoCD web UI (for a port-forwarded install, https://localhost:8081/) and filter the Applications view by project t01-beamline.
-You will see a card for the root t01 and one for each child.
-As ArgoCD reconciles, the cards turn green (Synced / Healthy).
-Click a card to drill into the individual Kubernetes resources (StatefulSets, Services, ConfigMaps) it manages — this is the quickest way to diagnose a service that will not start.
+Open your ArgoCD web UI (for a port-forwarded install, https://localhost:8081/) and filter the Applications view by project t02-beamline.
+You will see a card for the root t02 and one per child; as ArgoCD reconciles, the cards turn green (Synced / Healthy).
+Click a card to drill into the individual Kubernetes resources (StatefulSets, Services, ConfigMaps) it manages — the quickest way to diagnose a service that will not start.

 Deploy a service#